dnif-archive/lookup-alienvault-otx/README.md

 | $AVOTXWhoisCreationDate| WHOIS information about the given domain's creation date |
 | $AVOTXWhoisExpirationDate| WHOIS information about the given domain's expiration date |

-### Filehash Report
+### Retrieve Filehash Report

 Metadata about the file hash, as well as dynamic and static analysis of the given filehash (SHA1, MD5, or SHA256 acceptable)

+- input : A file hash in SHA1, MD5, or SHA256 format

 ```
 _fetch $Filehash from testingintegrations limit 1
 >>_lookup alienvaultotx get_hash_report $Filehash
 ```

+###### Sample walkthrough video for filehash report

 [![Get Hash Report Walkthrough Video](readme-media/GIFs/get_hash_report.gif)](https://youtu.be/RPfJp4Dot_M)

 Click the GIF above to view the high resolution video version.

+##### Note

 `testingintegrations` is a DNIF event store that can be uploaded for testing.

 The lookup call returns output in the following structure for available data

 |Field|Description|
 |-|-|